 What Is Spinal MS?

-Maybe you have heard the term "Spinal MS." What is that?!
-I thought MS was either relapsing-remitting, primary progressive, secondary progressive, progressive relapsing, or "benign."
+Maybe you have heard the term “Spinal MS.” What is that?
+I thought MS could be relapsing, primary progressive, secondary progressive, or “benign.”

 An acute attack of myelitis is caused by inflammation in the spinal cord.
 Some patients may be diagnosed with Transverse Myelitis if they are experiencing their first attack of demyelination and inflammation.
 One of my earlier diagnoses (on the road to getting a firm diagnosis of MS) was acute transverse myelitis.
 It was treated with five days of IV Solumedrol (steroid) infusions.
 Significant improvement occurred very quickly.

-Similarly, patients who are later diagnosed with Neuromyelitis Optica (NMO) or Devic’s Disease may initially receive a diagnosis of transverse myelitis.
+Similarly, patients who are later diagnosed with Neuromyelitis Optica Spectrum Disorder (NMOSD) may initially receive a diagnosis of transverse myelitis.
 NMO is a demyelinating disease of the central nervous system which primarily affects the optic nerves and spinal cord.

 Spinal MS and disease progression

 In conclusion, if you read the phrase “spinal MS,” know that it simply refers to the presence of lesions in the spinal cord in a patient diagnosed with MS. These lesions may cause various types of sensory and motor dysfunction below the level of the spinal cord involvement.
 The prognosis of spinal MS does not appear to be more dire than that of MS only affecting the brain.
 However, the higher incidence of spinal cord lesions often found in primary progressive multiple sclerosis (PPMS) does contribute to a more rapid development of disability.